najlabintnajeeb/VSD-Workshop-/Week2&3/Task2.md

 | + body tie VDD→Vp (width 1.8) | 3.09 MHz | 8.06 MHz | 14–20% low |
 | + junction parasitics on all 12 devices (width 1.8, body Vp) | **3.591 MHz** | **10.00 MHz** | **<0.2%** |

-**Why the body tie dominated:** the diode-connected bias PMOS's body terminal sets the device's effective threshold voltage via the body effect.
-Tying it to `Vp` (its own drain/gate) instead of `VDD` forward-biases the source-body junction, shifting the device into a different operating region entirely — not just scaling its current capacity the way a width change does.
-Because this single node (`Vp`) gates the starve PMOS in all 7 ring stages simultaneously, a large shift there is amplified across the whole ring, explaining why it accounted for the majority of the frequency gap while the width change alone was negligible.
+**Why the body tie dominated:** tying the PMOS body to `Vp` rather than the n-well supply (`VDD`) changes the body-source voltage, modifying the device threshold through the body effect.
+Because this bias node controls all seven current-starving PMOS devices, even a modest shift in the generated bias current propagates throughout the ring oscillator, producing a large change in oscillation frequency — this is why it accounted for the majority of the frequency gap while the width change alone was negligible.

-**Which body connection is correct:** `VDD` is the standard, electrically correct choice.
-Tying a PMOS body to a node that sits below its source (here, `Vp` measured 0.95–1.25 V against a 1.8 V source) forward-biases the source-body junction diode, causing leakage current into the n-well and elevated latch-up risk — the kind of connection that would fail well-tap/antenna DRC checks in a real layout.
-The reference repo's `Vp`-tied body is best treated as a likely modeling artifact in its schematic rather than an intentional design choice.
-Reproducing it was necessary only to numerically match the reference's *reported* frequency — it is not being adopted as the corrected/final version of this block.
-The standard-compliant `VDD`-tied netlist remains the version this project treats as correct; the `Vp`-tied variant exists solely as a validation/comparison data point against the reference.
+**Which body connection was used:** the extracted reference netlist connects the PMOS body to `Vp`, whereas conventional SKY130 body connection ties PMOS bodies to the n-well supply (`VDD`).
+This project therefore retains the `VDD`-body version as the implementation target while using the extracted `Vp`-body version only for numerical comparison against the reference simulations.

 ### Waveform Comparison